Asian markets sink as pandemic deaths soar

 But President Donald Trump sounded a note of optimism: "I think that the Democrats want to get there, and... the Republicans want to get there."
 The failure is likely to extend the gloom on Wall Street, where the three main indexes all went into the weekend on Friday in negative territory.
 "I'm presently in New York, and the fear is palpable -- it's rising and there doesn't seem to be anyone who thinks that this virus effect is anywhere near peaking yet, particularly here in the States," Brian Quartarolo, portfolio manager at Pilgrim Partners Asia, told Bloomberg TV.

-On oil markets, Brent Crude was down three percent, but West Texas Intermediate was up 0.8 per cent.
-The commodity has faced increased volatility in recent weeks not only because of the coronavirus pandemic, but also because of a price war between top producers Saudi Arabia and Russia.
+On oil markets, Brent Crude sank 4.5 per cent, and West Texas Intermediate was down 0.2 per cent.
+Oil has faced increased volatility in recent weeks not only because of coronavirus-fuelled worries about demand, but also because of a price war between top producers Saudi Arabia and Russia.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)